Pete Buttigieg: Foreign policy

-Buttigieg called for modifying the structure of defense spending, while suggesting that he might favor an overall increase in defense spending.
+In 2020, Buttigieg called for modifying the structure of defense spending, while suggesting that he might favor an overall increase in defense spending.

 Buttigieg has said that he believes the 2001 U.S. invasion of Afghanistan following the September 11 attacks was justified but supported the planned withdrawal of American troops from the region with a maintained intelligence presence.
-He is a committed supporter of Israel, favors a two-state solution to the Israeli–Palestinian conflict, opposes proposals for Israel to annex the Israeli-occupied West Bank, and disapproves of Israeli prime minister Benjamin Netanyahu's comments in support of applying Israeli law in Jewish settlements in the West Bank.

 In 2008, Buttigieg wrote an op-ed in The New York Times calling on the United States to support the de facto independent Republic of Somaliland.

 In June 2019, Buttigieg said: "We will remain open to working with a regime like the Kingdom of Saudi Arabia for the benefit of the American people.
 But we can no longer sell out our deepest values for the sake of fossil fuel access and lucrative business deals."
 He supports ending U.S. support for Saudi Arabia in Saudi Arabia's war in Yemen.

 Buttigieg has condemned China for its mass detention of ethnic Uyghurs in Xinjiang.
 He criticized Trump's decision to withdraw U.S. troops from Syria, which critics say gave Turkey the green light to launch its military offensive against Syrian Kurds.

+Israel

+Buttigieg is a committed supporter of Israel.
+He favors a two-state solution to the Israeli–Palestinian conflict.
+He opposes proposals for Israel to annex the Israeli-occupied West Bank, and disapproves of Israeli prime minister Benjamin Netanyahu's comments in support of applying Israeli law in Jewish settlements in the West Bank.

+In an August 2025 interview on Pod Save America, Buttigieg did not give a clear answer on whether he supported limiting arms sales to Israel.
+He said, "I think that we, as Israel's strongest ally and friend, you put your arm around your friend when there's something like this going on, and talk about what we're prepared to do together."
+Following widespread criticism for his comments, Buttigieg said he would support limiting arms sales to Israel, as well as U.S. recognition of Palestine.
+In 2026, Buttigieg did not respond when asked by Politico if he would reject support from AIPAC, a pro-Israel lobby group.